Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/5_chapter-2.md

 This is an outside world tileset I put together with opensource art.
 I did make a few things, but that does not really matter.

-The full pack has the tileset and a lot of my free audio files.
-Make sure to download the repo instead of the release because I cleaned up the credit file.

 https://github.com/Zefk/Fairyolica-World
 https://github.com/Zefk/Fairyolica-World/releases